articulateinstruments/AAA-DeepLabCut-Resources/US_MobileNetV2_100/README.md

 ------------------------
 What does this model do?
 ------------------------
-This model is for tracking human oral anatomy (tongue surface, hyoid, short-tendon, and mandible) in ultrasound images and video.
+This model is for tracking human oral anatomy (tongue surface, hyoid, short-tendon, and mandible) in mid-sagittal ultrasound images and video.

 14 points are tracked:
  - 11 points of tongue surface